 Over a few months, we discuss a follow-up plan to help you develop mastery in contemplative practice, increase your vitality and add to your self-care skills.

 After that, we follow up on your preferred schedule, weekly, monthly or bi-annually.
 My rate is usually per hour.
 But in the current emergency I am happy to adapt the fee for clients dealing with financial adversity.

 Please take a look at the Wheel of Health below to consider possibilities in health and wellness coaching for you...

 *Certified by Duke University Integrative Health as a professional health coach

 *Certified Teacher in mindfulness meditation through UC Berkeley's Greater Good Science Center

 *Certified Yoga Therapist by International Association of Yoga Therapists, training including onsite work in hospitals, and twenty years of one-on-one training through respected senior teachers in the Desikachar tradition of viniyoga. [@1500 hours in traditional-style, closely supervised yoga teacher training].

-At University of Virginia Graduate School, I studied Sanskrit, the Patanjali Yoga Sutra, Tantra and Mahayana and Samkhya philosophical traditions.
+At University of Virginia Graduate School, I studied the beautiful literatures of Sanskrit: the Patanjali Yoga Sutra and its many commentaries, Shaiva Tantra and Buddhist Abhidharma and Samkhya philosophical traditions.
 I have studied japam (mantra practice) with masters for over 20 years, and I teach chant to support healing, also.

-I currently support clients' lifestyle and behavior change at Mindful Living Space, a private therapy center in Kingston NY.
-I also teach meditation at Tibet House in NYC.
+During this period of COVID19, I support clients' resilience and engagement in positive change at Mindful Living Space, a private therapy center in Kingston NY.

 With the support of Sentara Hospital in Charlottesville, I opened the first independent meditation/yoga center inside a Virginia medical center, serving all patients, and physicians and therapists, at every income level, both in-hospital and in community centers.